Senserva-LLC/Senserva-Inquisitor/README.md

 ⭐ Please Star us on GitHub — it motivates all of use!
 (Thank you!!)
 Follow us too, there are frequent updates.

 > [!IMPORTANT]
-> **This is Beta 1, it will return great data but we need feedback.
+> **This is Beta 1, it will return great data, but it may not be accurate just like ChatGPT, but we will keep testing and make our data accurate.
+And we need feedback.
 Plesae create Issues for all requests.
 Thank you - the Senserva Team. **

 # ✨Quick Start